nglthu/English_5_1_24/CharacteristicsOfComputer.md

 ### An Introduction

-which provides a general idea about the topic and introduces the topic in an interesting way.
+General idea about the topic and introduces the topic in an interesting way.

-Also, it includes the thesis statement that expresses the aim or the focus of your paper.
+Thesis statement that expresses the aim or the focus of your paper / journal /academic paper.

 ### The body paragraphs

-that will develop your statement.
+Develop your statement.

 ### A Conclusion

-that could be a restatement, a summary, or a final idea that closes the discussions.
+Restatement, a summary, or a final idea that closes the discussions.